Jason Goes to Hell: The Final Friday: Plot

 At Crystal Lake, Jason Voorhees stalks a woman.
-The woman (an undercover FBI agent) leads Jason into a trap where FBI SWAT agents attack and kill him with a grenade launcher.
+The woman (in fact an undercover FBI agent) lures Jason into a trap where FBI SWAT agents attack and kill him with a grenade launcher.
 Jason's remains are sent to a morgue, where his beating heart is eaten by the coroner, allowing Jason's soul to possess him.
 Jason, in the coroner's body, escapes the morgue, killing another coroner and two FBI guards.

 Jason finds three teenagers at Crystal Lake and kills them.
 When two police officers are called to investigate, Jason kills one of them and possesses the other.
 Bounty hunter Creighton Duke discovers that only members of Jason's bloodline can permanently kill him, and he will return if he possesses a family member.
 The only living relatives of Jason are his half-sister Diana Kimble, her daughter Jessica, and Stephanie, the young daughter of Jessica and Steven Freeman.

 Jason attempts to possess Diana but Steven stops him.
 Diana is killed, and Jason escapes.
 Steven is arrested for the murder of Diana.
-He meets Duke in prison, who gives Steven information about Jason and his connection with Jessica.
+He meets Duke in prison, who gives Steven information about Jason and his connection with Jessica and breaks a couple of Steven's fingers.
 Determined to get to Jessica before Jason, Steven escapes from prison.
 He goes to the Voorhees house to find evidence to convince Jessica of her link to Jason.
 Jessica's boyfriend, TV reporter Robert Campbell, receives a phone call in the house that Steven overhears, which reveals that Campbell is attempting to boost ratings by revealing Jason's return from death.
 Jason transfers his heart to him through their mouths.
 Now in Campbell's body, Jason leaves and attempts to possess Jessica.
 Steven stops him and tries to explain everything to Jessica, but she does not believe him and goes to the police station without him.